Table of Contents

 Because 2D support is still experimental at this time, it is disabled by default and must be manually enabled in the VM settings.
 See Section 3.6, “Display Settings”.

 Technically, Oracle VM VirtualBox implements this by exposing video overlay DirectDraw capabilities in the Guest Additions video driver.
 The driver sends all overlay commands to the host through a special communication tunnel implemented by Oracle VM VirtualBox.
-On the host side, OpenGL is then used to implement color space transformation and scaling
+On the host side, OpenGL is then used to implement color space transformation and scaling.

 With the seamless windows feature of Oracle VM VirtualBox, you can have the windows that are displayed within a virtual machine appear side by side next to the windows of your host.
 This feature is supported for the following guest operating systems, provided that the Guest Additions are installed:

 Supported Linux or Oracle Solaris guests running the X Window System.
-Support was added with Oracle VM VirtualBox 1.6.

 After seamless windows are enabled, Oracle VM VirtualBox suppresses the display of the desktop background of your guest, allowing you to run the windows of your guest operating system seamlessly next to the windows of your host.